DravenusRex/stalker-gamma-linux-guide/README.md

 A guide to getting S.T.A.L.K.E.R. - G.A.M.M.A. running on GNU/LINUX.

 DISCLAIMER:
 This guide is more of a compilation of info that I have gathered together from others in the GAMMA and Linux community that I have simply put together along with a few of my own findings, and (hopefully) made more digestible.
-This guide may not work for you, your setup is almost certainly different, this is Linux after all, there may also be things I have forgotten to mention here.
+This guide may not work for you, your setup is almost certainly different, this is Linux after all, there may also be things I have forgotten to mention here, and there are probably typos.
 That being said I am fairly confident this will work for most people.

 You can message me on Discord, EXTRAORDINARY INTELLECT#5373, please avoid asking GAMMA support for help, they do not currently support Linux, and probably can only do so much to help anyway.